 - Greg Kelley discussed hash values in a previous blog.
 Just like forensic images, files can also be hashed.
 If two files have the same hash value, it is mathematically reasonable to conclude they are the same file because they contain the same data – even if one file was created “X” number of years after the first, and even if the filenames do not match.
 Vestige encounters this often when data is copied from one device to another.

-After determining that Employee A took data from your company and placed it on his personal devices or the devices allotted to him by the new employer, Vestige is often asked to use special tools to purge the data from the personal and/or company’s devices.
+After determining that Employee A was stealing company data and placed it on his personal devices or the devices allotted to him by the new employer, Vestige is often asked to use special tools to purge the data from the personal and/or company’s devices.
 Depending on how much data has been taken, that process can take ten minutes to several hours.

 Tying It All Together